Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Coexistence of types, proof of Theorem Coexistence of types, proof of Theorem 1

-In Section~\ref{S2.1} we make preliminary calculations on the variance of planar Brownian motion in $[0,K]^2$ stopped upon hitting the boundary.
-In Section~\ref{S2.2} we construct the auxiliary process $X^K$.
-In Section~\ref{S2.3} we show that the coordinates of $X^K$ are orthogonal martingales and we compute their conditional quadratic variation.
-In the final Section~\ref{S2.4} we put the ends together to conclude the proof of Theorem~\ref{T1}.
+In Section~\ref{S2.1}, we perform some preliminary calculations for the variance of planar Brownian motion in $[0,K]^2$ stopped upon hitting the boundary.
+In Section~\ref{S2.2}, we construct the auxiliary process $X^K$.
+In Section~\ref{S2.3}, we show that the coordinates of~$X^K$ are orthogonal martingales and we compute their conditional quadratic variation.
+In the final Section~\ref{S2.4}, we put the ends together to conclude the proof of Theorem~\ref{T1}.

-\subsection{Brownian Motion in a Square}
+\subsection{Brownian motion in a square}